vytdev/debug-stick/README.md

 ### 🎁 How To Get It?

-1. Download the add-on
+1. [Download the add-on][dload] for your Minecraft version.
-2. Import the add-on to Minecraft
+2. Import the add-on to Minecraft.
-3. Activate it in your world
+3. Activate it in your world.
 4. If your Minecraft version is *lower than 1.20.30*, enable `Holiday Creator Features` experiment.
 5. If your Minecraft version is *lower than 1.21.70*, enable